puck/catalystcloud-docs/source/getting-started.rst

 ###############

-This section provides you with the minimum information you need to get started with the Sky TV cloud.
+This section provides you with the minimum information you need to get started with the Air New Zealand cloud.
 We strongly recommend you read at least this section before using the cloud services.

 .. toctree::